 Reflecting back upon this time period, Zuo who was paid only US$8 per episode, said: “At that time, actors were simple and dedicated.
 They were not demanding, nor did they seek fame.
 All they wanted was to perform well.”

 Zuo Dayi did not initially believe in Buddhism, but after experiencing these miracles, she slowly began to believe.
 Many people, after watching Journey to the West, began to believe in Buddhism and in Guanyin as well.

 Journey to the West received an enthusiastic response.
 Ten years later, there was a plan to film a sequel.
-The director personally went to Changsha to find Zuo and request that she play the role of Bodhisattva Guanyin.
+The director personally went to Changsha to find Zuo and requested that she play the role of Bodhisattva Guanyin.

 The director expected that Zuo’s appearance would have changed over the years, but when he met her again, he was surprised to see that Zuo had not changed.
 He humorously said to Zuo: “For 10 years, your appearance has not changed at all!
 Is it because you have obtained the elixir of Guanyin?”
 Zuo Dayi took up the role of the beloved Guanyin once more.

-During this time period, there were many great actors in China who pursued art without a thought for fame or wealth.
+During this time period, there were many great actors in China who pursued art without a thought of fame or wealth.
 They instead aspired to do the best they could in portraying the characters they played, giving their all for little in return.

 Journey to the West was China’s first mythical play.
 It has been broadcast more than 2,000 times over the course of the last 30 years, a testament to how deeply woven this story is throughout Chinese culture.
 Few stories have exerted such a profound influence on the film industry in China, and this amazing tale links the emotional memories of many generations of people throughout China.